-Provisions (Paragraphs) Current Status in Suriname Identification of gaps and need 3.
+Provisions (Paragraphs) Current Status in Suriname Identification of gaps and needs 3.
 A Party with relevant sources shall take measures to control emissions and may prepare a national plan setting out the measures to be taken to con- trol emissions and its expected targets, goals and outcomes.
 Any plan shall be submitted to the Con- ference of the Parties within four years of the date of entry into force of the Convention for that Party.
 If a Party develops an implementation plan in accor- dance with Article 20, the Party may include in it the plan prepared pursuant to this paragraph Applies to the Government of Suriname.
 Under the Inventory these sources are identified.
 The National Mercury Profile Report addresses these mat- ters, which should be included in the Action Plan.
 National Action Plan (NAP).
-Relevant sources from ASGM require best available technique best environmental practices (BAT/BET).
-4. For its new sources, each Party shall require the use of best available techniques and best environmental practices to control and, where feasible, reduce emissions, as soon as practica- ble but no later than five years after the date of entry into force of the Convention for that Party.
-A Party may use emission limit values that are consistent with the application of best available techniques.
+Relevant sources from ASGM require best available techniques/ best environmental practices (BAT/BET).
+E. For its new sources, each Party shall require he use of best available techniques and best invironmental practices to control and, where easible, reduce emissions, as soon as practica- ble but no later than five years after the date of entry into force of the Convention for that Party.
+A Party may use emission limit values that are consistent with the application of best available echniques.
 Applies to Government of Suriname.
 The National Mercury Profile Report addresses these mat- ters, which should be includ- ed in the Action Plan.
 The National Action Plan should include this requirement for new large-scale gold mines.
 Require monitoring/reporting or establish a mercury emission inventory of these new sources.
-5. For its existing sources, each Party shall include in any national plan, and shall implement, one or more of the following measures, taking into account its national circumstances, and the economic and technical feasibility and affordability of the measures, as soon as practicable but no more than ten years after the date of entry into force of the Convention for it: (a) A quantified goal for controlling and, where feasible, reducing emissions from relevant sources; (b) Emission limit values for controlling and, where feasible, reducing emissions from relevant sources; (c) The use of best available techniques and best environmental practices to control emissions from relevant sources; Applies to the Government of Suriname.
+5. For its existing sources, each Party shall include in any national plan, and shall implement, one or more of the following measures, taking nto account its national circumstances, and the economic and technical feasibility and affordability of the measures, as soon as practicable but no more than ten years after the date of entry into force of the Convention for it: (a) A quantified goal for controlling and, where feasible, reducing emissions from relevant sources; (b) Emission limit values for controlling and, where feasible, reducing emissions from relevant sources; (c) The use of best available techniques and best environmental practices to control emissions from relevant sources; (d) A multi-pollutant control strategy that would deliver co-benefits for control of mercury emissions; (e) Alternative measures to reduce emissions from relevant sources.
+Applies to the Government of Suriname.
 Several of the mentioned measures are already under consideration to be imple- mented. (a) The National Mercury Profile Report addresses these matters, which should be included in the Action Plan.
 The National Action Plan should include the already identified sources.
-A gradual phaseout plan will be established (d) A multi-pollutant control strategy that would deliver co-benefits for control of mercury emis- sions; (e) Alternative measures to reduce emissions from relevant sources.
-6. Parties may apply the same measures to all relevant existing sources or may adopt different measures in respect of different source catego- ries.
+A gradual phaseout plan will be established 6.
+Parties may apply the same measures to all relevant existing sources or may adopt different measures in respect of different source catego- ries.
 The objective shall be for those measures applied by a Party to achieve reasonable prog- ress in reducing emissions over time.
 To be further discussed at the National Mercury Project Coordination Board.
-Require monitoring/reporting or establishment of a mercury emi sion inventory.
+Require monitoring/reporting or establishment of a mercury emis- sion inventory.